slint-ui/slint/README.md

 |---------|-------|-------|
 | ![Screenshot of the Gallery on Windows](resources/gallery_win_screenshot.png "Gallery") | ![Screenshot of the Gallery on macOS](resources/gallery_mac_screenshot.png "Gallery") | ![Screenshot of the Gallery on Linux](resources/gallery_linux_screenshot.png "Gallery") |

-## The .60 Mark-Up Language
+## The .60 Markup Language

-SixtyFPS comes with a mark-up language that is specifically designed for user interfaces.
+SixtyFPS comes with a markup language that is specifically designed for user interfaces.
 This language provides a powerful way to describe graphical elements, their placement, and the flow of data through the different states.
 It is a familar syntax to describe the hierarchy of elements and property bindings.
 Here's the obligatory "Hello World":

 ```60